droe/binja-blocks/README.md

 Known limitations:

+-   Automatic discovery of blocks and byrefs on the stack is unreliable by nature and depends on Binary Ninja's ability to lift into clean HLIL
 -   No support for "small descriptors"
 -   No support for 32-bit architectures
 -   No support for "old GC layout"